MARN’s Commitment to Equity

 What Drives Us

-The Milwaukee Artist Resource Network believes in the power of the arts to transform lives and enrich communities.
+The Milwaukee Artist Resource Network (MARN) believes in the power of the arts to transform lives and enrich communities.
 In support of this belief, MARN is committed to being an equitable and inclusive resource to the Greater Milwaukee Area creative community.
 MARN honors and celebrates the differences that make up our dynamic city and how those differences contribute to a diverse and unique arts culture in Milwaukee.
 MARN also acknowledges how those differences come with a legacy of privilege, segregation, exclusion, and discrimination which takes deep intention to address in our commitment to equity.
 Guided by community feedback and prioritizing accessibility, MARN is invested in ethical progress and cyclical self-evaluation towards this commitment across all aspects of our vision, mission, and values.

 To learn more about MARN’s commitment to equity, continue reading below for MARN’s Land Acknowledgement, Anti-Racism Commitment, and Anti-Discrimination Policy.